henryoier/leetcode/Leetcode Log.md

 438_FindAllAnagramsInAString  2Y
 Use the most naive to compare would exceed the time.
 When changing the index, only 1 char would change.

+388_LongestAbsoluteFilePath 2Y
+Used the istringstream and getline function to split \n.